inkline/inkline/packages/docs/pages/docs/components/datatable/sorting.md

+---
+title: Data Table Sorting
+description: Inkline's Data Table columns are easily sortable (orderable), in both ascending and descending order.
+---

 # Data Table Sorting
-Inkline's Data Table columns are easily sortable (orderable), in both ascending and descending order. {.lead}
+## Inkline's Data Table columns are easily sortable (orderable), in both ascending and descending order.

 ### Default Sorting
 By setting the `sortable` column property to `true`, you can easily add sorting support to a data table column.